Abizern/Abizern.github.io/content/posts/zip-a-collection-of-publishers.md

 ## Why Zip and not CombineLatest? {#why-zip-and-not-combinelatest}

 As the array of publishers that I have are one-shot publishers, I _could_ use the CombineLatest publisher described in the post above.
 There is a difference between CombineLatest and Zip.
-A diagram will help to make this clearer.
+Diagrams make this clearer.

 {{< figure
   src="/img/2019/09/CombineLatest.png"
-  title="Marble diagram or CombineLatest" label="combine-latest-marble-diagram"
+  title="Marble diagram of CombineLatest" label="combine-latest-marble-diagram"
   caption="The _latest_ outputs of the publishers"
   attr=""
-  link=""
+  link="/img/2019/09/CombineLatest.png"
 >}}

 {{< figure
   src="/img/2019/09/Zip.png"
-  title="Marble diagram or Zip"
+  title="Marble diagram of Zip"
   label="zip-marble-diagram"
   caption="Publishes _pairs_ of outputs."
   attr=""
-  link=""
+  link="/img/2019/09/Zip.png"
 >}}

 I chose to write the Zip publisher because conceptually, I want to wait for all the matched outputs and using a Zip makes this requirement explicit.
 And, I wanted an excuse to write a publisher.